prajeshElEvEn/boutweather/README.md

 > is an ESM package

 Know the weather at your place by just entering your city/state/place name using this esm cli npm package.
-This package uses [openWeather](https://openweathermap.org/)map's API.
+This package uses [openWeather](https://openweathermap.org/) map's API.

 ![Sample](https://i.ibb.co/JR5bXGz/Screenshot-from-2023-10-19-03-34-43.png)